-- unpaid base salary through the date of termination; - any accrued and unused vacation pay; - any unpaid award under the Plans or bonus under the Bonus Plan with respect to a completed performance period;

-- all accrued and vested benefits under the Company's compensation and benefit programs, including the pension plan and the Supplemental Retirement Plan; and - with respect solely to Mr. Lorber, payment by the Company of a tax gross-up for any excise taxes and related income taxes on gross-ups for benefits received upon termination of employment.
+- unpaid base salary through the date of termination; - any accrued and unused vacation pay; - any unpaid award under the Plans or bonus under the Bonus Plan with respect to a completed performance period; - all accrued and vested benefits under the Company's compensation and benefit programs, including the pension plan and the Supplemental Retirement Plan; and - with respect solely to Mr. Lorber, payment by the Company of a tax gross-up for any excise taxes and related income taxes on gross-ups for benefits received upon termination of employment in connection with a change in control.